Spaxe/Scrollbook/scrolls/Mandelbrot-threaded/README.md

 -	Use W, A, S, D keys to pan around.
 -	Q and E zooms in and out.
 -	[ and ] changes the maximum iteration limit, up to 1024.
--	H will bring the screen back to ‘home view', the default viewport range.
+-	H will bring the screen back to 'home view', the default viewport range.

 Ubuntu Testing Environment Dump
 ===============================